-Homegrown Dreams is an entry-level workshop designed to help you incorporate small-scale sustainability and self-sufficiency into your life.
-Whether you own or rent a home, or live in a rural or urban setting, you can move towards self-reliance now.
+Homegrown Dreams is an entry-level, exploratory workshop designed to help you incorporate small-scale, self-sufficiency and sustainability into all aspects of your life.
+Regardless of whether you own or rent a home, or live in a rural or urban setting, you can move towards more self-reliance NOW!

 Build Observation Skills & Land Literacy